Moving from ScholarPack to Arbor - Glossary of key terminology

 • For Students not registered, you can find gaps in your register or blank marks using the Raw Attendance Marks page

-For reporting attendance trends over time, instead of creating a report in a special Reporting area, you can just jump straight to the Students > Attendance > Absentees reporting pages for out-of-the-box pre-built tables, that you can easily filter using inbuilt demographic groupings like Pupil Premium vs Not: Attendance reporting and analysis
+For reporting attendance trends over time, instead of creating a report in a special Reporting area, you can just jump straight to the Students > Attendance > Absentees reporting pages for out-of-the-box pre-built tables, that you can filter using built-in demographic groupings like Pupil Premium vs Not: Attendance reporting and analysis

 If you do decide that you want to build a bespoke report to share outside of Arbor, we have lots of pre-built reports you can just import into your site's Custom Report Writer: Creating common Attendance reports